dib-lab/khmer-protocols/mrnaseq/2-diginorm.rst

 Now, run through all the reads and trim off low-abundance parts of high-coverage reads::

-   cd ${HOME}/projects/eelpond
-   mkdir abundfilt
-   cd abundfilt
-   filter-abund.py --variable-coverage ../diginorm/normC20k20.ct \
-     --threads ${THREADS:-1} ../diginorm/*.keep
+   filter-abund.py -V -Z 18 normC20k20.ct *.keep

-This will turn some reads into orphans, but that's ok -- their partner read was bad.
+This will turn some reads into orphans when their partner read is removed by the trimming.

 Rename files
 ~~~~~~~~~~~~

-You'll have a bunch of 'keep.abundfilt' files -- let's make things prettier.
+You'll have a bunch of ``keep.abundfilt`` files -- let's make things prettier.

 .. ::